vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 So for example, according to what we discussed above, the total price is 0 at step 1 (no movement was taken)

 The total price for step 7 is 6 because:
--	it was necessary to make 3 movements to shift left-most item down (3 because it was 2 shifts down for the right-most item and 1 shift down for the middle one so 3 in total)
+-	it was necessary to make 3 movements to shift left-most item down from where it was (3 because it was 2 shifts down for the right-most item and 1 shift down for the middle one so 3 in total)
 -	it was necessary to make 2 movements to shift middle item down (because we first needed to move right-most item 2 positions down to “allow” middle item to move down).
 -	and right-most item adds 1 unit of cost as well because it is shifted 1 position down to keep ascending order of the combination

-So basically combination’s index is its total cost in that table (cost of preceding movements).
+So basically combination’s index is its total cost in that table (cost of preceding movements, gray color values in Fig. 1.).
 If we want to start from index 1, we just add 1 to total cost, so index for combination in step 7 will be 7 of course.

 Let’s see another example, n=3, r=4: